Synthetixio/SIPs/SCCP/sccp-79.md

 |  sETH |       30      |    20    |      10     |

-I'd like to thank every member of the synthetix community for their supporting through out 2020 in passing sccp's that aim at defeating front-runners.
+I'd like to thank every member of the synthetix community for their continued unrelenting support and trust through out 2020.
 I look forward to a period where we have consistent healthy robust exchange volume, with fees and fee-adjustment period lowered to the minimum on L1 (in future work).

 ## Copyright